- About OPC

 Some courses, such as the University's Workplace Health and Safety modules, are compulsory for staff members.
 Refer to the Orientation and Induction courses page to find out which courses are compulsory.

-How does UWS manage equity and fairness issues?
+How does Western Sydney University manage equity and fairness issues?

-The Equity and Diversity Unit is a consultation and advisory unit to UWS on social justice matters.
+The Equity and Diversity Unit is a consultation and advisory unit to the University on social justice matters.
 Full details are available from the Equity and Diversity Unit website.